Compassionate Long Island Medicaid Attorney Ready To Assist You

 Medicaid is a joint federal and state program that pays for a home health aide or nursing home for qualifying individuals.
 Many believe that they cannot qualify for Medicaid.
 However, this is a very common misconception.
 The truth is that with the proper planning, many can qualify.
-Our highly skilled Long Island Medicaid attorney can work to create a plan that will protect your assets and make you eligible for benefits when you need them.
+Our highly skilled Long Island Medicaid lawyer can work to create a plan that will protect your assets and make you eligible for benefits when you need them.

 When applying for Medicaid, the local Department of Social Services considers three factors: